MorielMauni/Blog_With_Flask/README.md

    ```

 Contact
-For any inquiries or feedback, reach out to me via email at **morielmauni@gmail.com**.
+If you have any questions or feedback, please reach out to me via email at **morielmauni@gmail.com**.